Guarding Emergency Stop Devices

 So, considering point 5 above, isn’t this the end of the discussion?
 Not at all!
 There are a few factors to consider first.

 An important consideration is the potential for accidental operation.
-Depending on the machine or process, accidental operation of emergency stop devices may result in significant lost production and/or damage to equipment.
-In cases like this, it is reasonable to protect the device from accidental operation as long as the measures taken to protect the device do not impede the operation of the device in emergency conditions.
+Depending on the machine or process, unintentional operation of emergency stop devices may result in significant lost production and/or damage to equipment.
+In cases like this, it is reasonable to protect the device from inadvertent operation as long as the measures taken to protect the device do not impede the operation of the device in emergency conditions.

 ISO 13850 supports this idea in Clause 4.4 Emergency stop device: